byjg/docker-easy-haproxy/docs/static.md

 ssl_mode: default    # Optional

-letsencrypt: {       # Optional.
-If you enable `letsencrypt` will need to setu0p this,
+certbot: {       # Optional.
+If you enable `certbot` will need to setu0p this,
                      #           otherwise the certificate will be issued
   "email": "acme@example.org"
 }